Confined Space Safety · 2–5 min toolbox talk

 Safety Reminders

-- Calibrate and bump-test monitors before use.
+- Inspect and bump test monitors before use.

-- Exit immediately if alarms activate.
+- Evacuate immediately if alarms activate.

 Ask the Crew